-Honoring Martin Luther King’s leadership and faithful Christian example of peaceful resistence to oppression, violence, and inequality
+Honoring Martin Luther King’s leadership and faithful Christian example of peaceful resistance to oppression, violence, and inequality

 January 14, 2022